mkarneim/beanfabrics/README.md

 ### License
 Beanfabrics is open source, and it is distributed under the terms of the [LGPL license].

-For more information please read the [license]: license.txt file.
+For more information please read the [license] file.

 ### Download
 * The [releases page] contains links to all stable releases with a change log and the download link.